 May 2026

 Why: May is a sleeper hit.
-Schools are still in session for most of the country, the weather isn’t yet brutal, and the LEGO Festival (running early May through early June) adds extra programming without extra crowds.
+Schools are still in session for most of the country, the weather isn’t yet brutal, and Water Park daily-style summer demand starts building around Memorial Day weekend, while LEGO Festival now runs July 20 through August 16 and may make late July and early August more appealing for families who want extra activities included with admission.
 Memorial Day weekend (May 23rd–25th) does bring a spike, but the rest of the month is excellent.

 June 2026